Mishmi Hills: Flora and fauna

 The Mishmi Hills experience heavy rainfall with pre-monsoon showers from March.
 The humidity and rainfall is about 90%.
 There are about 6000 plant species, 100 mammal species and about 700 bird species.
 There are also a large number of butterflies and other insects.
 Temperate conifers, sub-alpine woody shrubs, alpine meadows, bamboos and grasslands are found in this region.
 Tiger, common leopard, clouded leopard, snow leopard, golden cat, jungle cat, marbled cat and the leopard cat are found.
 The endangered red panda is seen in the northern reaches and the hoolock gibbon is in the lower areas.
 A new subspecies of hoolock gibbon has been described from this area which has been named as Mishmi Hills hoolock H. h. mishmiensis.
 A new giant flying squirrel named as Mishmi Hills giant flying squirrel has also been described from the region.

 One of the most unusual ungulates found here is the Mishmi takin.
 Himalayan serow, musk deer and the Himalayan black bear are also found.

 There are about 680 bird species.
-Some of them are Sclater's monal, Blyth's and Temminck's tragopan, chestnut-breasted partridge, rufous-necked hornbill, pale-capped pigeon, Ward's trogon, dark-sided thrush, green and purple cochoa, rusty-bellied and Gould's shortwing, beautiful nuthatch, Mishmi and wedge-billed wren babbler, fire-tailed myzornis, at least four parrotbill species, black-headed greenfinch, scarlet finch and grey-headed bullfinch.
+Some of them are Sclater's monal, Blyth's and Temminck's tragopan, chestnut-breasted partridge, rufous-necked hornbill, pale-capped pigeon, Ward's trogon, dark-sided thrush, green and purple cochoa, rusty-bellied and Gould's shortwing, beautiful nuthatch, Mishmi and wedge-billed babbler, fire-tailed myzornis, at least four parrotbill species, black-headed greenfinch, scarlet finch and grey-headed bullfinch.